The magic number: 150.

 Instead of viewing weekly exercise as one huge goal, think of it as a series of mini goals.
 Depending on your schedule and preference, you could aim for 50 minutes of exercise three times a week, 30 minutes five times a week or 25 minutes six times a week.

-Each breakdown will have a slightly different impact on your blood sugar, or blood glucose.
+Each breakdown will have a slightly different impact on your blood glucose.
 To really reap the benefits of exercise on glucose control, keep your muscles in a constant state of increased glucose uptake.
 To do that, try to go no more than 48 hours between exercise sessions.
 To maximize the benefits, aim to exercise five to six days a week.

 Shorten your sessions